Fountain pen: Nib tipping

 Gold and most steel and titanium nibs are tipped with a hard, wear-resistant alloy that typically includes metals from the platinum group.
 These metals share qualities of extreme hardness and corrosion resistance.
-The tipping material is often called "iridium", but there are few, if any, nib or pen manufacturers that used tipping alloys containing iridium metal since the mid-1950s.
-The metals osmium, rhenium, ruthenium, and tungsten are used instead, generally as an alloy, with a little bit of osmium, rhenium, ruthenium, and tungsten in a mix of other materials, produced as tiny pellets which are soldered or welded onto a nib tip prior to cutting the nib slit and grinding the tip into its final shape.
+The tipping material is often called "iridium", but few if any nib manufacturers have used tipping alloys containing iridium since the mid-1950s.
+The metals osmium, rhenium, ruthenium, and tungsten are used instead, generally as an alloy, produced as tiny pellets which are welded onto the nib's tip prior to cutting the nib slit and grinding the tip into its final shape.
 Untipped steel and titanium points will wear more rapidly due to abrasion by the paper.

 Capillary action

 The nib usually has a tapering or parallel slit cut down its centre, to convey the ink down the nib by capillary action, as well as a "breather hole" of varying shape.
-The breather hole has no actual function regarding controlling the ink or air flow.
-Its main function is to provide an endpoint to the nib slit and forestall inaccuracies during nib slit cutting.
-Adding distance between the breather hole and the nib tip adds elasticity or flexibility to the nib.
+The breather hole's intended function is to allow air exchange with the ink reservoir through the channels of the feed, though some modern authorities believe this is a misconception and such venting is unnecessary.
+Some fountain pens come without a breather hole such as the Camlin Trinity, Monami Olika, Pelikan Pelikano, and Platinum Preppy.
+The breather hole's other main function is to provide an endpoint to the nib slit and an indexing point for slit cutting.
 The breather hole also acts as a stress relieving point, preventing the nib from cracking longitudinally from the end of the slit as a result of repeated flexing during use.

-The whole nib narrows to a point where the ink is transferred to the paper.
-Broad calligraphy pens may have several slits in the nib to increase ink flow and help distribute it evenly across the broad point.
+The nib narrows to a point where the ink is transferred to the paper.
+Extremely broad calligraphy pens may have several slits in the nib to increase ink flow and help distribute it evenly across the point, but such designs are more commonly found on dip pens.
 Nibs divided into three 'tines' are commonly known as music nibs.
 This is because their line, which can be varied from broad to fine, is suited for writing musical scores.